vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 by Sadhyopaya or the upāya that

-has to be adopted The need for the clarification; competence for pra. patti open to all ( castes and both sexes ); misconceptions about the pature or svarūpa of prapatti (a) the knowledge that one is sesha to the Lord is not prapatti in itself (b) refraining from one's own activity is not prapatti ; the srāstra has to enjoin prapatti; bhakti pot inconsistent witb one's svarūpa; the objection that the Jiva being entirely dependent on the Lord cannot and should not adopt any upaya pot tepable; the objection that the rites of varna and āsrama and bhaktiyoga are inconsistent with exclusive devotion to Bhagavan antepable; the objection that bhakti and prapatti are not adopted by s'ishtas; does prapatti require angas or accessories?
+has to be adopted The need for the clarification; competence for pra. patti open to all ( castes and both sexes ); misconceptions about the pature or svarūpa of prapatti (a) the knowledge that one is sesha to the Lord is not prapatti in itself (b) refraining from one's own activity is not prapatti ; the srāstra has to enjoin prapatti; bhakti pot inconsistent witb one's svarūpa; the objection that the Jiva being entirely dependent on the Lord cannot and should not adopt any upāya pot tepable; the objection that the rites of varna and āsrama and bhaktiyoga are inconsistent with exclusive devotion to Bhagavan antepable; the objection that bhakti and prapatti are not adopted by s'ishtas; does prapatti require angas or accessories?
 Why should intense faith be called an añga instead of mere faith ? causes of the decay of faith and the remedy therefor; the rites of nitya and naimittika are, on no account, to be given ap by the prapanna.

 264 to 298